staglibrary/stag/docs/reference.rst

 STAG Reference
 ==============

-Every object and method in the STAG library is contained directly in the `stag` namespace.
-In the documentation, the objects and methods are dividing according to their function.
+Every object and method in the STAG library is contained directly in the ``stag`` namespace.
+In the documentation, the objects and methods are divided according to their function.

 .. toctree::